xryanglab/SCASL/README.md

 > conda install -c bioconda samtools -y
 ```

-It should be noted that if leafcutter cannot be downloaded successfully with conda, you can also consider using source code (make sure to change the path of leafcutter in leafcutter/scripts/bam2junc.sh).
+It should be noted that if leafcutter cannot be downloaded successfully with conda, you can also consider using source code and make sure to change the path of leafcutter in leafcutter/scripts/bam2junc.sh.
 ```bash
 > git clone https://github.com/davidaknowles/leafcutter
 ```